The Best Coffee Machine With Milk Frother

 My Observations:

-The Lavazza A Modo Mio system is very similar to Nespresso Original, it was even invented by the same guy, the fella who invented the Nespresso machine.
+The Lavazza A Modo Mio system is really similar to Nespresso Original, it was even invented by the same guy, the fella who invented the Nespresso machine.
 Interesting story that, by the way, I’m surprised a movie hasn’t been crafted about it.
 The guy came up with the idea, and then played the long game to sell it to Nescafe, even getting himself a job there and working his way up to the point that he could pitch the CEO.

 Check Price – Amazon UK